 \subsection{Properties of GE}

 The hazard function of the GE distribution is given by The GE distribution has an increasing or decreasing hazard rate depending on the value of the shape parameter.
-The hazard function is decreasing for $\alpha < 1$, constant for $\alpha = 1$, and increasing for $\alpha > 1$.
+The hazard function decreases for $\alpha < 1$, remains constant for $\alpha = 1$, and increases for $\alpha > 1$.
 The moment generating function (MGF) of the GE distribution is given by and differentiating the log of the MGF with respect to $t$ repeatedly and then setting $t = 0$, we get the expectation, variance, and skewness of GE distribution as

-where $\psi^{(m)}(z) = \dfrac{\partial^m}{\partial z^m}\psi(z) = \dfrac{\partial ^{m+1}}{\partial z^{m+1}}\ln \Gamma(z)$ is the polygamma function of order $m$; for $m = 0$, it denotes the digamma function.
+where $\psi^{(m)}(z) = \frac{\partial^m}{\partial z^m}\psi(z) = \frac{\partial ^{m+1}}{\partial z^{m+1}}\ln \Gamma(z)$ is the polygamma function of order $m$; for $m = 0$, it denotes the digamma function.

 Figure \ref{fig:GE_graphs} sheds light on different aspects of the GE distribution, e.g., PDF, hazard function, mean, variance, and skewness.
 The top-left panel of Figure \ref{fig:GE_graphs} shows that for $\alpha < 1$, the curve depicting the PDF of the GE distribution has an asymptote at the Y-axis and then decreases exponentially and monotonically as we move across the positive real line.
-With $\alpha = 1$, GE coincides with the exponential distribution, thus having mode at zero (with value $= \lambda$) and gradually decreasing similarly as the previous case.
+With $\alpha = 1$, GE coincides with the exponential distribution, thus having the mode at zero (with value $= \lambda$) and gradually decreasing similarly as the previous case.
 When $\alpha > 1$, the curve initiates at zero, then increases over a range of values, and eventually decreases monotonically, having a unique mode at $\log(\alpha)/\lambda$.
-As mentioned earlier, the top-right panel of Figure \ref{fig:GE_graphs} shows that the hazard function is monotonically increasing when $\alpha < 0$, monotonically decreasing when $\alpha > 0$, and constant (the value being $\lambda =1$) when $\alpha = 1$.
-The mean and variance of GE behave somewhat in a similar manner.
-From the bottom-left and the bottom-middle panel of Figure \ref{fig:GE_graphs}, we see for a fixed value of $\alpha$, both mean and variance decrease with increasing $\lambda$ and for a fixed value of $\lambda$, both increase as $\alpha$ increases.
+As mentioned earlier, the top-right panel of Figure \ref{fig:GE_graphs} shows that the hazard function is monotonically decreasing when $\alpha < 1$, monotonically increasing when $\alpha > 1$, and constant (the value being $\lambda =1$) when $\alpha = 1$.
+The mean and variance of GE behave somewhat similarly.
+From the bottom-left and the bottom-middle panel of Figure \ref{fig:GE_graphs}, we see that for a fixed value of $\alpha$, both mean and variance decrease with increasing $\lambda$, and for a fixed value of $\lambda$, both increase as $\alpha$ increases.
 On the other hand, the skewness of the GE distribution depends only on the shape parameter and decreases exponentially with increasing $\alpha$ (bottom-right panel of Figure \ref{fig:GE_graphs}).